 Absorption measures also experienced a clinically significant increase from baseline.
 Absorption is considered as a form of focused attention which constitutes profound engagement with certain parts of an individual’s subjective experience.
 Thus, increased absorption levels are correlated to deeper involvements with the natural world and philosophical, contemplative engagements with art.

-As many studies have come to evidence, namely a 2018 study led by Calvin Ly and colleagues, serotonergic psychedelics like psilocybin mushrooms, produce potent increases in neuritogenesis and spinogenesis.
+As many studies have come to evidence, namely a 2018 study led by Calvin Ly and colleagues, serotonergic psychedelics like LSD and psilocybin mushrooms, produce potent increases in neuritogenesis and spinogenesis.
 Neurotogenesis and spinogenesis describes the process by which neurons sprout and develop dendritic spines and axon terminals.

 Think of these neurites as the limbs of our brain cells.
 In many people suffering from chronic stress, psychological or neurodegenerative disorders, significant brain atrophy is noted.
 Atrophy is the loss of neurons and their interconnections which often lead to a decrease in brain mass, resulting in reductions of cognitive function and overall emotional dysregulation.